kubernetes-sigs/blob-csi-driver/docs/driver-parameters.md

 volumeAttributes.keyVaultSecretName | Azure Key Vault secret name | existing Azure Key Vault secret name | No |
 volumeAttributes.keyVaultSecretVersion | Azure Key Vault secret version | existing version | No |if empty, driver will use "current version"

+ - Note
+   - only mounting blobfuse requires account key, and if secret is not provided in PV config, driver would try to get `azure-storage-account-{accountname}-secret` in the pod namespace, if not found, driver would try using kubelet identity to get account key directly using Azure API.
+   - mounting blob storage NFSv3 does not need account key, it requires storage account configured with same vnet with agent node.

  - create a Kubernetes secret for `nodeStageSecretRef.name`
  ```console